eerkunt/terrascope/README.md

 # terrascope
 A dependency scoping tool for Hashicorp Terraform where you can define dependencies between terraform infrastructure code.

+***
+Current state of this document is for supporting the development of the tool.
+User-guide will be written after the tool is released publicly.
+***

 # Purpose
 The purpose of this tool is to create dependencies between terraform code.
 Normally one use `terraform modules` in order to create re-usable dependencies between the code.
 In some cases modules can be problematic, like circular dependencies